 As teens graduate from high school and begin their first year of college, some are shocked to find that college may not be what they expected.
-Some carry the expectation that college consists of good times, parties, and classes with laid back professors.
+Some carry the expectation that college consists of good times, parties, and classes with laid-back professors.
 While some colleges do have their fair share of good times, parties, and laid back professors, the norm is very much different.

 The expectancy of attending students is an extreme change from high school.
 Students are expected to be on time, complete large workloads, and carry themselves as a responsible adult.
-This can lead to the beginnings of stress, and sometimes panic.
+This can lead to the beginnings of stress and sometimes panic.

 Many people, including college students, sometimes turn to external sources as coping mechanisms.
-For some, mind or mood altering substances are the method of choice due to their fast results.
+For some, mind or mood altering substances are the methods of choice due to their fast results.
 While turning to chemical substances may seem to turn the tides of stress relatively quickly, many students do not realize that these actions count as substance abuse.
-This not only accounts for illicit drugs and prescription medication, but alcohol, as well.
+This not only accounts for illicit drugs and prescription medication but alcohol, as well.

 Students aged 18-24 are already in a heightened risk group for drug and alcohol abuse.
 Statistics show that 4 out of 5 students drink, and approximately 40 percent of drinkers have reported binge drinking.
 Marijuana use is second to alcohol abuse, and prescription medication abuse comes in third.
 The reasons for this abuse is most commonly anxiety, peer pressure, and curiosity.

 The most common reasons why college students abuse drugs include: